 When tuning pianos, the upper harmonics of a single string are often slightly higher than you would expect in an ideal world.
 Instead of the second harmonic (octave) being at exactly 1200 cents (2.0 times), it might be at, for example, 1200.5 cents (2.0005777 times).
 This is called inharmonicity, and will make a perceptible beat note if you use ideal tuning and play octaves on the piano.
 To avoid this, piano tuners typically tune a slightly stretched scale.

-Personally, when I sit down to a new piano, I adjust TunerTime's note panel until it shows a horizontal line for the fundamental, and then I adjust the stretch panel until the second harmonic is also a horizontal line.
-Do it again for a couple other notes to get a feel for the instrument.
+Here's how I set up the stretch factor when I sit down to a new piano.
+I get the fundamental for a middle note to show a horizontal line, and then I adjust the stretch panel until the second harmonic is also a horizontal line.
+Repeat for a couple other notes to get a feel for the instrument, and pick an "in-between" value.
+It doesn't need to be perfect for every note, it just needs to be pretty close on average so that the outer octaves don't sound funny.

 In the past, the stretch factor was specified in decimal, but now it uses the standard units of cents per octave.

-Tapping the "mode" button in the lower-right corner switches between the strobe view and the FFT (spectrum) view.
+Tapping the "FFT" button in the lower-right corner switches between the strobe view and the FFT (spectrum) view.

 FFT stands for Fast Fourier Transform, which is a technique for converting a time-domain signal (like a waveform) into a frequency-domain signal (like a spectrum analyzer).